 Making marmalade is simpler than you think.
 Most people worry about the set of marmalade.
-How do you avoid making marmalade that is too runny or over cooked?
-Monitoring the marmalade cooking temperature as you cook is definitely going to help guide you through the process and you will need a thermometer for that.
+How do you avoid making marmalade that is too runny or overcooked?

-I measured the temperature as the marmalade bubbled away with an instant read thermometer, the Thermapen which is very fast at registering temperatures and temperature changes, but a probe thermometer with a longer cable like the Thermoworks Dot would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.
+I like to check the temperature as the marmalade boils with an instant-read thermometer.
+I use a Thermapen which is very fast at registering temperatures and temperature changes, but a probe thermometer with a longer cable like the ChefAlarm would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.

-This marmalade recipe is adapted from Camilla's book Preservation Society Home Preserves (available on Amazon in English), and it's also in her book Les Conserves Selon Camilla (available on Amazon in French).
+This marmalade recipe is adapted from Camilla's book Preservation Society Home Preserves.
 Camilla is the mastermind behind the Preservation Society in Montreal and I am unabashedly addicted to her preserves.

 What you need to make marmalade

 Marmalade recipes are made from a simple list of ingredients:

 During the winter season, Seville oranges are prized for their bitter, astringent, sharp orange flavour and high pectin content, which is great for homemade marmalade, but not so great for eating.

 But the Seville orange season is quite short, and for the rest of the year, you can make marmalade from any of the common citrus fruits: orange, lime, lemon, and grapefruit.
 When making marmalades, it's really important to scrub your citrus fruit and wash them really well to remove any dirt or pesticides that may be on the skin.